In This Article

 Spraying your outdoor palm with a garden hose—only on warm days—during the summertime will encourage leaf growth.
 If you keep your palm indoors and your space gets warm during the summer, mist it on hot days with room-temperature water to encourage the same effect.

-Starting in its second or third year, your parlor palm may begin to produce tiny beadlike yellow flowers in late winter.
+Starting in its second or third year, your parlor palm may begin to produce tiny beadlike yellow flowers in the spring.
 These may develop into pea-sized, berry-like fruits.

 Parlor palms don't need to be pruned—in fact, pruning could damage your plant.
 Only cut back leaves that have died naturally.